Solved case

 On 21 November 2021, a shooting occurred in the Old City of Jerusalem as a group of people were making their way to prayer.
-According to Wikipedia's account of the incident, Fadi Abu Shkhaydem, a 42-year-old Palestinian resident of East Jerusalem, shot and killed Eliyahu Kay, a 26-year-old dual citizen of Israel and South Africa who had made aliyah in 2019 and worked as a tour guide.
+Fadi Abu Shkhaydem, a 42-year-old Palestinian resident of East Jerusalem identified by Israeli authorities as the gunman, shot and killed Eliyahu Kay, a 26-year-old dual citizen of Israel and South Africa who had made aliyah in 2019 and worked as a tour guide.
 Abu Shkhaydem also injured four other people, including a rabbi, before he was shot dead by responding police officers.

 Israeli authorities recorded that the attacker shot the tour guide multiple times; Kay was later pronounced dead at Hadassah Medical Center in Ein Kerem.
 The gunman also wounded a rabbi and seriously injured a yeshiva student during the attack.
 Police responded quickly, firing at the shooter and killing him; two police officers sustained mild injuries in the exchange.